 This is, however, only slightly more entertaining than the preceding sequence where it attacks a local dance-hall, apparently managing to avoid the cover charge (probably claiming it was “on the list”).
 The same people who were frantically fruggin’ their hearts out on the dance-floor, now find themselves incapable of any motion at all, and the creature eats its fill.
 A particular highlight is the guy who gallantly pushes his date towards the monster, though I also enjoyed the town drunk – one of the few people with an excuse for not being able to move out of the way.
 There is reportedly also a ‘wardrobe malfunction’ in this scene, with an escapee throwing a woman out of the way and accidentally tearing off her top.
 I can’t say I am curious enough in 60’s b&w boobies to investigate further.

 There are any number of other aspects worthy of derision, but I’ll just mention these in passing.
-The way the alien craft contains very clearly terrestrial dials with Earthly numbers (below).
+The way the alien craft contains very clearly terrestrial dials with Earthly numbers (above).
 The shot of the hyper-secure crash site, where you can see a kid playing in the background, oblivious to the camera.
 The tactics of the army [or, at least, the single-digit number of soldiers we get here] against the monster: even though attacking across open ground, they bunch up into an area no larger than an elevator, so that it can gobble them up as well.
 Gratuitous, and apparently serious, use of the word “hootenanny,” followed by offensive use of a guitar, the likes of which would not be seen again until Animal House.
 The way the hero and heroine invite the hero’s best friend over, simply it seems in order to make out in front of him.
 The fat guy who bears an odd resemblance to Harry Knowles, and is tripped up by some pesky river-bed gravel.